 It’s a well known problem.
 You have two PDF documents and you want to merge both into one.
 For e.g. you want to bring your application and your personal data sheet together.
-This short an easy tutorial shows you how to do this on console or with an graphical helper.
+This short an easy tutorial shows you how to merge PDF documents under Linux on a graphical way or with the help of the command line.

 First option: commando line